ayushman-roy/CompBio_Project/README.md

 ## Overview

-This project implements a sophisticated epidemiological model that simulates the spread of a disease (like COVID-19) through a population divided into different age groups.
+This project implements a sophisticated epidemiological model that simulates the spread of a disease (like COVID-19) through a population of 1 million people divided into different age groups.
 The model tracks how the disease spreads, how people recover, and unfortunately, how some people die from the disease.
-It's particularly useful for understanding how different age groups are affected and how public health measures like quarantine and vaccination can help control the outbreak.
+All outputs are presented as percentages of the total population, making it easier to understand the relative impact across different scenarios.

 ### In Plain English

-Think of this model as a virtual city where:
+Think of this model as a virtual city of 1 million people where:
 - People are divided into different age groups (kids, young adults, middle-aged, and elderly)
 - The disease spreads when people come into contact with each other
 - Some people get sicker than others, especially older people